 U.S. policy makers rushed to prepare an invasion of the island without knowing that the missiles were operational and that the island was guarded by 40,000 Red Army personnel armed with tactical nuclear weapons (another in a long line of gross U.S. intelligence failures that extend to the present day).
 Khrushchev, however, was fully aware of all of these dangers.
 He also knew that there would have been a very strong reaction, probably an all out war, if nuclear weapons were used on U.S. troops.

 There was an additional fact that Khrushchev knew that was extremely important and this was a fact he had not understood when he gave the order to put the missiles in Cuba.
 The U.S. population was unwilling to tolerate hostile nuclear missiles in Cuba.
 It was therefore impossible for any U.S. government to permit the missiles to remain, and the U.S. would go to war, if necessary, to remove the missiles.
 The failure to gauge the reaction of ordinary U.S. citizens to the prospect of Russian missiles in Cuba was Khrushchev's key mistake in his planning for the crisis.
 It was certainly an understandable error for a Russian leader to make.
 Russia had lived with hostile enemies on its borders for centuries.
 The U.S. had missiles in countries relatively close to Russia, including Turkey.
-The Russians had learned to live with these threats.
-Khrushchev forgot (or never knew and his experts on the U.S. didn't tell him) that the U.S. had not been invaded since 1812 and that for more than 150 years the U.S. population had felt protected by the oceans separating it from Europe and Asia.
+Khrushchev forgot (or never knew and his experts on the U.S. didn't tell him) that the U.S. mainland hadn't been invaded since 1812.
+They didn't tell him that for more than 150 years the U.S. population had felt protected by the oceans separating it from Europe and Asia.
 By 1962, with the advent of nuclear tipped ballistic missiles, that feeling of insulation may have been irrational, but it was still very real.
 Khrushchev never dreamed that the U.S. populace would react so dramatically to Russian missiles in Cuba.
-(Source: Nikita Khrushchev and the Creation of A Superpower by Sergei N. Khrushchev, hereinafter "Sergei Khrushchev" pp. 484 & 485) In Sergei Khrushchev's words the reaction of the U.S. citizenry was "Father's miscalculation ...")
+(Source: Nikita Khrushchev and the Creation of A Superpower by Sergei N. Khrushchev, hereinafter "Sergei Khrushchev" pp. 484 & 485.
+In Sergei Khrushchev's words the reaction of the U.S. citizenry was "Father's miscalculation ...")

 Finally, Khrushchev backed down because President Kennedy was willing to provide a formal commitment that if the missiles were withdrawn, the U.S. would not invade Cuba and that it would not help others to do so.
 (This had been official U.S. policy before the crisis.
 As described above, the Russians had good reason not to believe it.)
 This commitment was, in fact, a concession by the U.S. It gave Khrushchev a way to claim that he had achieved an important objective despite removing the missiles.